 There are two categories for the People’s Choice Award.
 Neither is anonymous.

 People’s Choice: Any project(s) submitted for a design award will be featured on a public page on the AIA East Tennessee website for online voting.
-The AIA East Tennessee chapter will promote the online People’s Choice Award through various marketing venues this Fall.
+The AIA East Tennessee chapter will promote the online People’s Choice Award through various marketing venues.
 Visitors to the site will be able to vote for their favorite project over a two-week period in October, with voting concluding on the day of the Design Awards Program.

 Member’s Choice: Any project(s) submitted for a design award will also be considered for a People’s Choice Award decided by the AIA Membership and guests in attendance for the Design Awards Event.
 All submissions will be automatically be entered.
 NO BOARDS NEED TO BE PROVIDED.
 This will be done through the best image submitted.